loafoe/hubot-matteruser/README.md

 ## Example usage

-For a complete working application that uses thie client checkout the [Hubot Mattermost adapter](https://github.com/loafoe/hubot-matteruser)
+For a complete working application that uses this client checkout the [Hubot Mattermost adapter](https://github.com/loafoe/hubot-matteruser)

 ## Mattermost 3.x